NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/uncertainty-and-validation/lidar_uncertainty/lidar_uncertainty.md

 Although the variation is reduced, it is still larger than expected for LiDAR.
-This is because under vegetation there may not be much laser energy reaching the ground, and those points that do may return with lower signal.
-The sparsity of points leads to surface interpolation over larger areas which can miss variations in the topography.
-Since the distribution of LIDAR and their location varied for each day, this resulted in different terrain representations and a uncertianty in the ground surface.
-This shows that the accuracy of LiDAR DTMs is reduced when under vegetation.
+This is because under vegetation there may not be much laser energy reaching the ground, and the points that reach the ground may return with lower signal.
+The sparsity of points leads to surface interpolation over larger distances, which can miss variations in the topography.
+Since the distribution of LIDAR points varied on each day, this resulted in different terrain representations and an uncertainty in the ground surface.
+This shows that the accuracy of LiDAR DTMs is reduced when there is vegetation present.

 Finally, let's look at the DTM difference on only the ground points (where CHM = 0).